MobilityData/gtfs.org/docs/schedule/examples/pathways.md

 ## Future Additions to GTFS-Pathways

 While the core specification of GTFS-Pathways has been completely integrated into GTFS, there is recognition that additional accessibility information could be modeled and would be useful to riders.
 This includes information such as text-to-speech instructions, wheelchair assistance information, equipment-failure reporting, planned or scheduled entrance or exit closures, and elevator and escalator outages.
+You can find more about the remaining parts of it [in this document](http://bit.ly/gtfs-pathways).